105 – McMaster University

 Students in other programs may also be eligible to apply, depending on their educational background.

-Enrollment in all degree completion disciplines is limited and admission is by selection.
-A minimum cumulative GPA of at least 75% from a relevant 3‑year Engineering Technology Diploma program is required.
+Enrollment in all degree-completion disciplines is limited and admission is by selection.
+A minimum cumulative GPA of 75% or greater from a relevant 3‑year Engineering Technology Diploma program is required.

 Honours Integrated Science (iSci)

 The enrollment in Level I is limited to 60 students.
 Successful candidates will present a minimum average in the high 80s.
-In first year, you will be engaged in research and obtain an integrated background in science subjects.
+In first year, students will engage in research and obtain an integrated background in science subjects.
 The program is designed to produce students who will understand how scientific thought is created and communicated.

 You will be taught by interdisciplinary teams of instructors in laboratory and field settings as well as in lectures, workshops and tutorials.

-Thematic modules will be used to allow you to understand the connections between various scientific disciplines and the relevance of science to modern society.
+You will use thematic modules to understand the connections between various scientific disciplines and the relevance of science to modern society.